lukechampine/us/DEVELOPERS.md

 operations.
 Like `renterutil`, it prioritizes ease-of-use over absolute customization, and serves as a reference to inspire more sophisticated tools.

-In order to form contracts and learn the IP addresses of hosts, `user` must talk to an instance of `siad`.
-This dependency is intentionally minimal; it means that `user` can easily be modified to talk to a different daemon, or even a centralized service.
-Use `renterutil.NewSiadClient` to create a client that talks to `siad`.
+In order to form contracts, `user` must talk to an instance of `siad`.
+After you have contracts, `user` just needs a way to learn the current blockheight and resolve a host's public key to its most-recently-announced IP address.
+This functionality can be provided by either `siad` or a SHARD server.
+Use `renterutil.NewSiadClient` to create a client that talks to `siad`, and `renterutil.NewSHARDClient` to create a client that talks to a SHARD server.

 ---